The Columbus Foundation: The Neighborhood Partnership Grants (NPG)

 - Applicants must demonstrate capacity to execute both projects in the event that both proposals are awarded funding.

-- Prior-year grant recipients may apply for continued funding for a multi-year project, but funding in subsequent years is not guaranteed.
+- Prior-year grant recipients may apply for continued funding for a multi-year project, but this is not guaranteed.

-- Applicants seeking continued funding must reapply each year and are required to demonstrate positive, measurable outcomes, and meet stated objectives detailed in prior-year funding agreements.
+- Applicants seeking continued funding for a project must re-apply each year and are required to demonstrate positive measurable outcomes and meet stated objectives detailed in prior-year funding agreements.

-- Neighborhood Partnership Grant funds can constitute no more than 75 percent of the total project budget.
+- Neighborhood Partnership Grant funds can constitute no more than 75% of the total project budget.

-- Proposals must detail the source(s) of the remaining 25 percent, whether in-kind donations, services, or monetary resources.
+- Proposals mustdetail the source(s) of the remaining 25%, whether in-kind donations/services or monetary resource

 Find more grants like this